 Healthy, delicious food doesn’t have to contain a lot of ingredients.
 That’s why I try to keep the recipe ingredients at a minimum.
-You want to put nutritious, high fiber meals on the table fast.
-Simple, top quality ingredients are the key for success here.
+You want to put nutritious, high-fiber meals for weight loss on the table fast.
+Simple, top quality ingredients are the key to success here.
 I hope you enjoy my tips and have fun experimenting in the kitchen.

 Wow… I appreciate you reading my website.
 We can probably all learn a lot from you.
 If you have any gourmet clean eating recipes that are easy to make and contain only a few, common ingredients, please contact me.
 I would very much appreciate to feature them on LeanJumpStart.com.

 Don’t hide behind excuses (examples: “I can’t cook,” or “I don’t have time”).
 It’s about your body and your wellbeing.
 Even kids can cook – it is not rocket science and, as mentioned before, it does not have to be complicated.
 Those who are too lazy to cook their own meals will have a hard time staying lean.